axeal/zendesk-helpcenter-cms/README.md

 zendesk-help-cms remove "category"
 ```

-It will remove files locally and from Zendesk and WebTranslateIt.
+It will remove files locally and from Zendesk.
 It will not remove categories/sections together with articles even if they are empty, it has to be done separately from removing articles.
 Removing category/section will remove everything in it.

 ### Fixing missing files